 Outside of their clinical work, many RP Matrix radiologists participate in committees.
 These committees allow for contribution to different aspects of the practice, like continuing medical education (CME), quality assurance, recruiting, social, onboarding and more.

 Most recently, RP Matrix launched the Women in Matrix committee.
 “Our mission is to provide solidarity, camaraderie and mentorship to female radiologists within RP Matrix,” explained Dr. Marlowe, committee founder and chair.
 “We aim to do that through mentorship opportunities and a formalized supportive forum to promote honest discussion and positive change in the realms of gender equity, diversity, career advancement and work-life balance.”

 The Women in Matrix committee’s plans are robust.
 They believe it’s important to create space to discuss the issues women can face in healthcare and in society, not just within their committee.
 The group plans to host all-inclusive gatherings with the entire practice to explore these issues.
 They will also host committee meetings for women to promote honest discussion and offer women the option to participate in peer mentorship.

 Dr. Marlowe said, “Our committee is here to provide support and empowerment to help unlock each woman’s potential.”

 Learn more about RP Matrix, the internal teleradiology practice of Radiology Partners (RP).
-RP is the largest physician-led and physician-owned radiology practice in the U.S. Learn more about our mission, values and practice principles at RadPartners.com.
+RP is a leading physician-led and physician-owned radiology practice in the U.S. Learn more about our mission, values and practice principles at RadPartners.com.
 For the latest news from RP, follow along on the RP blog and on Twitter, LinkedIn, Instagram and YouTube.
 Interested in learning about career opportunities?
 Visit our careers page.